Exploring Large Language Models for Detecting Mental Disorders: Related Work

 \subsection{Large Language Models}

-According to the systematic review~\citep{Omar2024.05.07.24306897}, most studies about depression detection focus on BERT-based models, indicating the field's early stages in adopting newer technologies like GPT-4 and Google's Gemini.
-However, LLMs are demonstrating significant potential in enhancing the capabilities of depression detection systems.
+According to the systematic review~\citep{OMAR2025234}, most studies about depression detection focus on BERT-based models, indicating the field's early stages in adopting newer technologies like GPT-4 and Google's Gemini.
+However, LLMs are demonstrating significant potential in advancing depression detection systems.

 The Chat-Diagnose approach~\citep{qin2023read} integrates diagnostic criteria from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) into prompts and uses the Chain of Thoughts technique to deliver explainable diagnoses via an LLMs-augmented system based on ChatGPT/GPT-3.
-This method demonstrates state-of-the-art results on Twitter and Weibo depression datasets by employing zero-shot and few-shot learning, using prompts with selected social media content alongside predictions from a Time2VecTransformer model to enhance diagnostic accuracy.
+This method demonstrates state-of-the-art results on Twitter and Weibo depression datasets by employing zero-shot and few-shot learning.

 Another study~\citep{doi:10.1080/18824889.2024.2342624} compares the effectiveness of fine-tuned BERT with GPT-3.5 and GPT-4 in the depression detection task.
 The authors use Patient Health Questionnaire-8 scores for classifying transcribed audio data from the Distress Analysis Interview Corpus, KID, and a simulated dataset.
 With scores separated into depressive and non-depressive groups, the zero-shot method for GPT-4 outperforms GPT-3.5 and BERT across all datasets, highlighting the potential of LLMs in depression detection.